laurendc/nannytracker/web/README.md

 - **API Connection Errors**: Ensure the Go backend is running on port 8080
 - **Build Errors**: Check TypeScript types and dependencies
-- **Test Failures**: Verify API mocks are working correctly
+- **Test Failures**: Verify API mocks are working correctly with Vitest

 ### Development Tips

 - Use the React DevTools for debugging
 - Check the browser console for errors
 - Use the Network tab to debug API calls
 - Use the React Query DevTools for state debugging
+- Use Vitest UI (`npm run test:ui`) for interactive test debugging
+- Run tests in watch mode for instant feedback during development